sevagh/demucs.cpp/README.md

 ### Multi-core, OpenMP, BLAS, etc.

-:warning: `demucs.cpp` library code in `./src` **should not use any threading (e.g. pthread or OpenMP) except through the BLAS interface.** This is because demucs.cpp is intended to for a single-threaded WebAssembly module (in <https://freemusicdemixer.com>).
+:warning: `demucs.cpp` library code in `./src` **should not use any threading (e.g. pthread or OpenMP) except through the BLAS interface.** This is because demucs.cpp is compiled to a single-threaded WebAssembly module in <https://freemusicdemixer.com>.

 If you have OpenMP and OpenBLAS installed, OpenBLAS might automatically use all of the threads on your machine, which doesn't always run the fastest.
 Use the `OMP_NUM_THREADS` environment variable to limit this.
 On my 16c/32t machine, I found `OMP_NUM_THREADS=16` to be the fastest.
 This matches the [Eigen recommendation](https://eigen.tuxfamily.org/dox/TopicMultiThreading.html) to use the same number of threads as physical cores:
 >On most OS it is very important to limit the number of threads to the number of physical cores, otherwise significant slowdowns are expected, especially for operations involving dense matrices.